chef/chef-web-docs/chef_master/source/upgrade_server.rst

       $ chef-server-ctl upgrade

-   In some instances, after the upgrade processes is complete, it may be required to stop Keepalived on the back end secondary server, then restart Keepalived on the back end primary server, and then restart Keepalived on the back end secondary server.
+   In some instances, after the upgrade process is complete, it may be required to stop Keepalived on the back end secondary server, then restart Keepalived on the back end primary server, and then restart Keepalived on the back end secondary server.

 #.
 Upgrade all front end servers with the following commands: